 Once you create your account, feel free to explore the content and features.
 A video tour/QA is the fastest way to learn the platform.
-Please feel free to create an appointment using our calendar link either for you individually, or for a session during your workshop with your participants.
+Please contact Linda Detwiler (email@example.com) to schedule a video tour.

 If you haven't used Pivot Interactives before, you may want to start with our Getting Started guide.

 AP Physics C E & M (view library)

 We are also willing to provide training via video meeting (led by Matt, Peter, or another Pivot Interactives team member) during the course, depending on the workshop's size and our scheduling constraints.
 To schedule a video training during your course, contact us using the chat bubble at the lower right.

 You are welcome to create classes for your teacher-participants, assign activities, and invite teacher-participants to join your class work on activities you assign to them.
 Note: please advise teacher-participants not to use their teacher email when creating a student account. .They will use their teacher email when creating their instructor account.

 We suggest you demonstrate how to use Pivot Interactives to teach students to:

 make measurements, collect data, make and interpret graphs, and analyze errors,